sendgrid/docs/source/User_Guide/Marketing_Campaigns/getting_started.md

 To schedule your campaign to send at a later time or date, toggle the **Send Immediately** button to **Off**, and enter the date and time you want the campaign to be sent.
 {% endinfo %}

+Be sure your account is set to the correct timezone, in order to ensure that your emails get sent when you want them to.

+From the left-hand navigation select **Settings**, and then click **Account Details** or go to: https://app.sendgrid.com/settings/account, at the bottom of the page, find **TIME ZONE** and ensure your desired timezone is correct.

 {% anchor h3 %}
 Additional Resources
 {% endanchor h3 %}